rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 Still reading 4 pages, even though we're only returning 50 rows.
 Same I/O cost, but now 90% of that work is wasted scanning dead tuples to find the 50 live ones.

 The more dead tuples per page, the more wasted I/O and CPU.
-A heavily bloated table might have pages that are 80% dead tuples—you're reading 5x more data than necessary.
+A heavily bloated table might have pages that are 80% dead tuples, you're reading 5x more data than necessary.
 This is why bloat isn't just a disk space problem; it's a performance problem.

 #### Measuring Bloat